General firefighter duties

 - Be able to make decisions and react calmly and quickly in emergency situations.

-- Be able to obtain a valid York University Fitness Certificate and Assessment upon receiving a conditional offer of employment.
+- Be able to obtain a valid York University Fitness Certificate and Assessment upon request.

 - Be able to provide photo identification.